 You can change string priority, strings with higher priority are offered first for translation.
-This can be useful for prioritizing translation of strings which are seen first by users or are otherwise important.
+This can be useful for

 Quaity check flags

 Default set of quality check flags is determined from the translation Component configuration and the translation file.
 However, you might want to customize this per source string and you have the option here.